Your choice of an estate agent can affect the price you receive for your house.

 However, a higher commission rate should come with a better service.
 You may decide that this is worth it.

-Hidden estate agent fees to look out for
+Hidden fees to look out for

 Like any industry, estate agents have ‘tricks of the trade’.